drowsyrobotboy/drowsyrobotboy.github.io/content/_index.md

 date: 2025-06-07T12:00:00+05:30
 draft: false
 ---
-## Hi, I am Maruthi

 I am a Security Architect from Hyderabad, India.
-I work at a Cyber Security Firm called [SecurDI](https://securdi.com).
+I work at a Cyber Security Firm called [SecurDI](https://securdi.com)

-I have more than a decade of experience in helping clients with Identity Security and DevOps.
+For the last 11 years, I have been helping clients with Identity Security and DevOps.
 I am also an experienced Technical Manager invested in building and enabling teams to deliver their best on critical projects.

-I’ve led identity and security transformation initiatives across sectors—retail, energy, insurance, and finance—solving problems like:
-- Automating user lifecycle management (JML)
-- Designing CIAM and workforce IAM architectures
-- Migrating legacy access systems to cloud-native SSO
-- Scaling access policies with automation and infrastructure-as-code

-Whether it’s a zero-trust rollout using AM Products such as Okta / PingFederate, or containerizing them on cloud k8s clusters, I care about building systems that are reliable, secure, and elegant.
+When I am not designing solutions for clients as an architect, I spend my free time designing websites.
+I have been doing this for almost 20 years now.
+I am also a sucker for linux & self-hosting.
+You might notice that a lot that a lot of my [posts](/posts) are usually about this.

+I am also an ardent music lover and an "initially-trained-later-self-taught" musician.
+I make some [tunes](https://www.youtube.com/@drowsyrobotboy) every now and then!